-For a list of our frequently asked questions in relation to COVID-19, please visit our Patient FAQ page.
+Please visit our Patient FAQ page for a list of our frequently asked questions in relation to COVID-19.

 - All patients must enter the CUMH main entrance over the footbridge.
 This includes patients in labour, attending for c-section or any other appointment.

 - There is no internal access to CUMH from the underground maternity car park.
 Please arrange for drop off at the footbridge

 For staff notices, visit the Coronavirus Staff Memos page.

 Parent notice from Dr Brendan Murphy, Lead Consultant Neonatologist regarding updates to our visitor restrictions with one parent at a time allowed visit their baby in the Neonatal Unit in CUMH.
 DOWNLOAD PARENT NOTICE